- Nov 1, 2019

 - Oct 24, 2019

 University of South Florida College of Engineering (Contributing Writer)

-I have been a writer for enVision, the twice-annual magazine produced by the Tampa-based university, since early 2014.
+I wrote for enVision, the twice-annual magazine produced by the Tampa-based university, from 2014-16.
 Assignments for each issue involve multiple stories focusing on current research efforts, profiles of students and professors, and trend features.

 This spring, I served as one of two writers for the annual edition of enVision, the magazine of the University of South Florida’s College of Engineering.
 In all, I wrote 11 stories that were published in the magazine, which is available to students and alumni.

 The assignments were a fascinating mix of alumni profiles and features on work currently underway by students and faculty at the Tampa-based college.
 You can access all of the stories by clicking on this link: